zeek/zeek/frameworks/logging.rst

         Log::write(Foo::LOG, rec);
         }

-If you run Bro with this script, a new log file ``foo.log`` will be created.
+If you run Zeek with this script, a new log file ``foo.log`` will be created.
 Although we only specified four fields in the "Info" record above, the log output will actually contain seven fields because one of the fields (the one named "id") is itself a record type.
 Since a :zeek:type:`conn_id` record has four fields, then each of these fields is a separate column in the log output.
-Note that the way that such fields are named in the log output differs slightly from the way we would refer to the same field in a Bro script (each dollar sign is replaced with a period).
-For example, to access the first field of a ``conn_id`` in a Bro script we would use the notation ``id$orig_h``, but that field is named ``id.orig_h`` in the log output.
+Note that the way that such fields are named in the log output differs slightly from the way we would refer to the same field in a Zeek script (each dollar sign is replaced with a period).
+For example, to access the first field of a ``conn_id`` in a Zeek script we would use the notation ``id$orig_h``, but that field is named ``id.orig_h`` in the log output.